 In most cases, the immediate treatment for a distal radius fracture is the application of a splint to help with pain control and comfort.
 Your doctor will likely order X-rays to confirm the diagnosis.

-Closed Reduction: If the fracture is displaced, meaning it is not in the correct position, it will need to be reduced before being placed in a splint.
-Reduction can be performed under local anesthesia, which means only the area around the fracture will be numbed.
-Once the fracture has been reduced, it can then be placed in a cast or splint.
+Closed Reduction: If the fracture is displaced, meaning it is not in the correct position, it will need to be reduced, or set back into place, before being placed in a splint.
+Reduction can be performed under local anesthesia, meaning only the fracture area will be numbed.
+Once the fracture has been reduced, it can be placed in a cast or splint.

-Casting: Depending on the severity of the fracture, treatment may involve wearing a cast to protect and immobilize the bone so it can heal.
-Most patients have their cast taken off anywhere from four to eight weeks depending on the severity of the injury.
-The doctor will usually take an X-ray to make sure the bone has healed properly before removing the cast.
+Cast Immobilization: Depending on the severity of the fracture, treatment may involve wearing a cast to protect and immobilize the bone so it can heal.
+Most patients have their cast taken off anywhere from four to eight weeks, depending on the severity of the injury.
+The doctor will usually take an X-ray to ensure the bone has healed properly before removing the cast.

-In some cases, surgical treatment may be necessary for fractures that are severely displaced, involve the joint surface, or are associated with nerve injury or severe soft tissue damage.
-Your orthopedic surgeon will decide what type of surgery is necessary for your type of injury.
+In some cases, surgical treatment may be necessary for fractures that are severely displaced, involve the joint surface or are associated with nerve injury or severe soft tissue damage.
+Your orthopedic surgeon will decide what type of surgery is necessary for your injury.

 One option, known as internal fixation, is where the pieces of the break are positioned into proper alignment and held together with metal plates and screws.
 This option is usually used for unstable fractures that can't be treated with a cast alone.

-Recovery times vary depending on the type of fracture and the individual patient, but in general, the fractured bone will heal within 4-8 weeks.
+Healing times vary depending on the type of fracture and the individual patient, but generally, the fractured bone will heal within 4-8 weeks.
 However, it may take up to 6 months for the wrist to fully recover.